 (a) Except as provided in section (12) of this rule, "independent medical exam" (IME) means any medical exam (including a physical capacity or work capacity evaluation or consultation that includes an exam) that is requested by the insurer under ORS 656.325.
 A "worker-requested medical exam" (WRME) is an exam available to a worker under ORS 656.325.
 An IME or WRME is completed by a medical service provider other than the worker's attending physician or authorized nurse practitioner.
-The insurer may obtain three medical examinations of the worker by medical service providers of its choice IMEs for each opening of the claim.
-These examinations may be obtained prior to before or after claim closure.
-Effective July 1, 2006.
-For the insurer must choose a provider to performpurpose of determining the independent medical examination from the director's list described in section (13) of this rule, number of IMEs, any IME scheduled but not completed does not count as a statutory IME.
-A claim for aggravation, Board's Own Motion, or reopening of a claim wheren the worker becomes enrolled or actively engaged in training according to rules adopted under ORS 656.340 and 656.726 permitsallows a new series of three medical examinations.
-For purposes of this rule, "independent medical examination" (IME) means any medical examination including a physical capacity or work capacity evaluation or consultation that includes an examination, except as provided in section (5) of this rule, that is requested by the insurer and completed by anyIMEs.
-A medical service provider, other than the worker's attending must not unreasonably interfere with the right of the insurer to obtain an IME by a physician or of the insurer's choice.
-The insurer must choose the medical service providers from the director's list of authorized nurse practitioner.
-The examination IME providers under ORS 656.328.
-The IME may be conducted by one or more providers withof different specialty qualifications specialties, generally done at one location and completed within a 72-hour period.
-If the providers are not at one location, the examination is to IME must be completed within a 72-hour period and at locations reasonably convenient to the worker.
+The insurer may obtain three IMEs for each opening of the claim.
+These exams may be obtained before or after claim closure.
+For the purpose of determining the number of IMEs, any IME scheduled but not completed does not count as a statutory IME.
+A claim for aggravation, Board's Own Motion, or reopening of a claim when the worker becomes enrolled or actively engaged in training according to rules adopted under ORS 656.340 and 656.726 allows a new series of three IMEs.
+A medical service provider must not unreasonably interfere with the right of the insurer to obtain an IME by a physician of the insurer's choice.
+The insurer must choose the medical service providers from the director's list of authorized IME providers under ORS 656.328.
+The IME may be conducted by one or more providers of different specialties, generally done at one location and completed within a 72-hour period.
+If the providers are not at one location, the IME must be completed within a 72-hour period and at locations reasonably convenient to the worker.